Fleegle's Blog

 k1 row

 For the first leg, cast on 6 gray and 2 pink stitches by knitting on.
-Turn and bind off two stitches in pink and the rest in gray.
+Bind off two stitches in pink and the rest in gray.

-Knit to end of row, repeat leg on other side.
+Knit to end of row, turn and repeat leg on other side.

 Decrease back to 11 stitches via these two rows: